Guidelines for All Members & Guests

 Disclaimer

-The authors and members of this site are not medical or mental health professionals, and the site and discussion board are not intended to be a substitute or replacement for professional therapy or mental health services.
+The members of this site are not medical or mental health professionals, and the site and forum are not intended to be a substitute or replacement for professional therapy or mental health services.

 Terms of Use

-By joining this forum you agree to abide by the OOTS Member Guidelines and give the Site Administrator permission to retain, edit or delete any of your posts that contravene these guidelines.
-Administrators and others (e.g., researchers, authors) are not permitted to use/publish posts in any other context without the explicit written permission of the poster.
-In cases where a poster has left the forum and cannot be reached, permission may be granted by the Site Administrator.
+By joining Out of the Storm you agree to abide by the Member Guidelines and give the Administrator permission to retain, edit or delete any of your posts that contravene these guidelines.
+The Administrator and others (e.g., researchers, clinicians, authors) are not permitted to use/publish posts in any context without the explicit written permission of the poster.
+In cases where a poster has left the forum and cannot be reached, permission may be granted by the Administrator.

-Discussion of administrative/moderating decisions is not allowed on the board and posts of this nature will be removed immediately.
-Disagreements with any action taken must be taken up with the Site Administrator (OOTSManager@gmail.com).
+Discussion of administrative decisions/actions is not allowed on the board and posts of this nature will be removed immediately.
+Disagreements with any action taken must be taken up with the Administrator (Send a PM to Kizzie).
 Rude/disrespectful behaviour toward the Administrator or forum members will result in the member being banned.

 Getting Started